hamelsmu/oauth-tutorial/local/README.md

            --cookie-csrf-expire=5m                                   # this is necessary for local testing only
 ```

 Note how the OAuth2 Proxy doubles as a web server also!
-That is what `--upstream` flag enables.
+That is what `--upstream` flag enables.[^1]

-_For performance purposes, you may want to put the proxy behind another webserver like [Caddy](https://caddyserver.com/) or [Nginx](https://www.nginx.com/), but it's not required._

 ### 4. Test Security / Access

+Preview your site at [http://localhost:4180](http://localhost:4180).

 There is a file named [emails/email_list.txt](./emails/email_list.txt) that contains a list of the email identities that are allowed to view your site.
 Try misspelling your email on purpose and see what happens when you do a hard refresh after a few seconds.
 Try changing it back.

 # Next Lesson: Deploy It!